-The pilots and crew rely on the Aviation Maintenance Administrationman and his meticulous attention to detail.
-This is the attention to detail that brings the pilots and crewmembers and their aircraft back home safely.
-The AZs are adept in spreadsheet creation and perform calculations constantly and requires other members of the rate to back them up and ensure accuracy.
+The pilots and crew rely on the Aviation Maintenance Administrationman and their meticulous attention to detail.
+This is the attention to detail that brings the pilots and crew members and their aircraft back home safely.
+The AZs are adept at spreadsheet creation and perform calculations constantly and requires other members of the rate to back them up and ensure accuracy.
 Everything in the Aviation command must be properly documented, checked twice for accuracy, and properly filed and logged as any incident or inspection by the command, FAA, or National Transportation Safety Board can lead to lives lost and careers ending.

 The Aviation Maintenance Administationmen are accountable to the Maintenance Chief, Master Chief, and Maintenance Officers.

 - Keeping charts that show trends in aircraft system reliability

 - Organizing and operating libraries of technical publications, reports, and related maintenance data